abo3skr2019/AzureTTVChat/README.md

 # AzureTTVChat

-AzureTTVChat Chat is a Python Script that gives a random twitch chatter a tts voice.
+AzureTTVChat is a Python Script that gives a random twitch chatter a tts voice.

 ## Installation